mnot/I-D/binary-structured-headers/draft.md

 ## Directly Represented Fields {#direct}

-The following HTTP field names can have their values parsed as Structured Fields according to the algorithms in {{!I-D.ietf-httpbis-header-structure}}, and thus can usually be serialised using the corresponding Binary Structured Types.
+The following HTTP field names can have their values parsed as Structured Fields according to the algorithms in {{!I-D.ietf-httpbis-header-structure}}, and thus can usually be serialised using the corresponding Binary Item Types.

 When one of these fields' values cannot be represented using Structured Types, its value can instead be represented as a String Literal ({{literal}}).